-Like every well respected Harry Potter fan (that’s me!)
-I literally ran there on my very first day in Porto.
+As every well respected Harry Potter fan (I myself am a huge one) I literally ran there on my very first day in Porto.

-The mythical Hogwarts from JK Rowling’s books is a copy of the Livraria Lello.
+The mythical Hogward from JK Rowling’s books is a copy of the Livreria Lello.

-Rowling was working at the Porto University just before she became famous.
-It is said she would visit the majestic library many times every week, or she would sip a cup of coffee in a local cafeteria just in front of the library while writing the very first lines of the book and drawing the magical design of the Hogwarts – School of Witchcraft And Wizardry.
+She was living in the city and working at the Porto University for a few years.
+It is said she would visit the majestic library many times every week, or she would sip a cup of coffee in a local cafeteria just in front of the library while writing the very first lines of the book And copying the magical inside and outside design into the university of magic, Hogward.

-Is the price worth it?
-Well, the place looks just like a tiny Hogwarts with thousands of crazy Japanese and American Harry Potter fans.
+Is the price worth the visit you may ask?
+Well, the place looks just like a tiny Hogward with thousands of Japanese and American crazy fans of Harry Potter.

-This is on every must-do list.
-Have a glass of white Porto wine with the typical “pastel do bacalhau” (which is basically a small breadcrumbed fried roll).
+There is a on a must-do thing in when you’re in Porto.
+And It’s a glass of white Porto wine with the typical “pastel do bacalhau” (which is basically a small bread crumbed fried roll).

-A well-experienced tourist like me would think there is no a better place to have Porto wine with “pastel do bacalhau” than the Square of “La Torre do Los Clerigos” with a view of the tallest tower of the city, the Cordoaria Park just in front and the University of Porto next to the right (and not to mention, the famous Tram 22 crossing the street every now and then).
+A well experimented tourist like me would think there is no a better place to have Porto wine with “pastel do bacalhao” than the Square of “La Torre do los Clerigos” with a view of the tallest tower of the city, the Cordoaria Park just in front and the University of Porto next to the right (and not to mention, the famous Tram 22 crossing the street every now and then).

 Sounds lovely right?

-Let me tell you, there is a small Sendellman take-out shop looking very welcom-y in Square of Clerigos.
-Their terrace looks even better; comfortable chairs, great view, sun shining until 8.00pm.
+Let me tell you, there is a small Sendellman take-out shop looking very welelcom-y in Square of Clerigos.
+Their terrace looks even better; comfortable chairs, great view, sun shinning until 8.00pm.

-When I glanced at their pastel de bacalhau, it was literally calling “eat me eat me EAT ME”.
-I couldn’t resist and ordered the typical local Porto white wine with pastel do bacalhau.
-I could really feel like a “local” for a few seconds.
+When I sneaked on their pastel de bacalhao, it was literally calling “eat me eat me EAT ME”.
+I couldn’t resist and ordered the typical local Porto white wine with pastel do bacalhao.
+I could really feel like a “local” for few seconds.

 I took my overpriced tiny snack and marched to the terrace to enjoy the free view.
 And be noted, I took no #foodporn selfie…

-My recommendation: avoid the area of Sendeman at Clerigos Square.
+My recommendation: avoid the spot of Sendelmann at Clerigos Square.
 Exclamation point.

-With red cheeks, I ran there to see what Porto cuisine can offer me.
+With red cheeks I run there to see what Porto cuisine can offer me.

-Now, imagine my surprise when I could barely find a single sample of the hypothetically great local food… That is correct.
+Now, imagine my surprise when I could rarely find a single sample of the hypothetically great local food… That is correct.
 Nothing, zero, not a single sample.
-I must tell you, I look pretty “foreign/touristy” with my pale skin and German eyes (German great-grandmother, thank you!).
-They should have taken advantage on my foreignness and handed me anything that I could devour with pleasure!
+I must tell you, I look pretty “foreign/touristy” with my pale skin and German eyes (German gran gran mother, thanks you!).
+They should have taken advantage on my foreignness and handle anything that I could devour with pleasure!

 My recommendation: free samples do not exist in Porto.
 If you wanna try new dishes and explore tastes of Portuguese cuisine, go to a local grocery store and buy some “made in Portugal” local products.

-By the time I got there, there were already 20-30 people in a line.
+By the time I got there, there was already a 20-30 tourist line waiting to get in.
 And it was only noon!

-So I made use of my brain (even though I was on vacation mode).
-It was a tough decision but in the end, I ran away from the spot before I would change my mind…
+So I made use of my brain (even thought I was on vacation mode).
+It was a tough decision but at the end I run away from the spot before I would change my mind…

 I actually felt proud of me not entering the Majestic Café after having read the Tripadvisor’s comments.
 According to the semi-positive feedback, it looks as if I took the right decision.

-My recommendation: get into the Majestic Café only if you are disgustingly rich, and if you fancy an extremely expensive cup of English (ordinary) tea or coffee while sharing the table with selfie sticks of other tourists.
+My recommendation: get into the Majestic Café only if you ate stuffed with money, and if you fancy an extremely expensive cup of English (ordinary) tea or coffee while sharing the table with selfie sticks of other tourists.

-Even though the red sweet Porto wine is pretty nice as a 6 o’clock appetizer, I am still including the (as I learned afterward) touristic wine tours in my guide.
+Even thought the red sweet Porto wine is pretty nice as a 6 o’clock appetizer, I am still including the (as I learned afterwards) touristic wine tours in my guide.

-To be honest with you, I have no clue about the history of Porto wine, its production process, whatsoever.
+To be honest with you, I have no clue about the history of Porto wine, its elaboration, whatsoever.

-During the tour, I was offered a less than 30 min sneak peek into few parts of the old La Ferreira cellar and very brief, and quite robotic explanation by a French guide.
+During the tour I was offered a less than 30 min sneak peak into few parts of the old Feireira cellar and very brief, and quite robotic explanation by a French guide.

-It’s a pity the tour lasted only for 30 min (wine tasting included).
-I really would have loved to learn more about the process and the Porto wine history.
+It’s a pity the tour lasted only for 30 min (tasting wine include).
+I really would love to learn more about the process and the Porto wine history.

 If I had only read the Wikipedia “Porto wine” site before visiting the cellar, I would have known the same facts.

-My recommendation: buy a nice bottle of Tawny Porto red wine (a fancy one, but not crazy expensive) and read the Wikipedia site regarding Porto wine.
+My recommendation: buy a nice bottle of Tawny Portored wine (fancy one, but not crazy expensive) and read the Wikipedia site regarding Porto wine.

-The only thing you might miss is a sneak peek into a real 200-year-old cellar.
-But don’t worry about that, here are the photos!
+The only thing you might miss is a sneak into a real 200-year-old cellar.
+But don’t worry about that, I can share with you some photos.

-The Internet told me it would be an extraordinary experience that would blow my mind…visiting a super-duper old Portuguese wine port and having a glass of Porto wine just 5 meters from the Douro River with a view of the famous Luis I Bridge (which looks like a younger sister of the Eiffel Tower).
+The Internet told me it would be en extraordinary experience that would blow me mind…visiting a super-duper old Portuguese wine port and having a glass of Porto wine just 5 meters from the Douro River with a view of the famous Luis I Bridge (which looks like a younger sister of the Eiffel Tower).
 Wow!!

 Sounds lovely and relaxing, right?

-Well, it wasn’t!
+Well, it was not!
 There was wine.
 A very expensive wine!
 And there were cellars.
-Very touristic cellars….
+A very touristic cellars….
 And what I have not predicted, there were thousands of tourists in Vila Nova do Gaia.
 How much of them?
-Enough to stop me in my tracks while I tried to stroll through the neighborhood.
+I could barely walk through the neighborhood, that much of them!

 Let me tell you, that it is quite common to see large grills on the street of Afurada where all kinds of fish are grilled in broad daylight.

 And the fishy grilled salty taste will make your mouth watering while wandering through the small streets of the village.
-Nobody speaks English or Spanish there
+Nobody speaks English or Spanish in there.

-And still, the local people will treat you like a part of the family.
-You will love the experience, I promise that!
+And still, the local people will treat you like a part of family.